danielscholl-osdu/file/README.md

 | ValidationService      | Optional to implement   | `file-core/src/main/java/.../provider/interfaces/ValidationService`      |

 ## Running integration tests

 Integration tests are located in a separate project for each cloud in the ```testing``` directory under the project root directory.

 ## Google Cloud Implementation

-* All documentation for The Cloud Datastore implementation of File service is located [here](./provider/file-gcp-datastore/README.md).
+* All documentation for The Cloud Datastore implementation of File service is located [here](./provider/file-gc-datastore/README.md).
-* All documentation for The Cloud Firestore implementation of File service is located [here](./provider/file-gcp/README.md).